 - What caused the vehicle to go sideways and turn over?

 - What injuries occurred and were they the direct result of the rollover?

 Answers to such questions will help determine whether you have a legitimate product liability claim to bring forward in the form of a vehicle rollover accident lawsuit.

 Your car accident attorney at Hardy, Wolf & Downing

 With convenient office locations in Portland, we work with clients throughout Southern and Central Maine including Lewiston, Bangor, and Auburn.
-Our team of car accident lawyers will sift through the facts of your case to determine whether you can in fact hold your vehicle’s manufacturer responsible for the serious injuries you incurred because of a vehicle rollover accident.
+A car accident attorney at Hardy Wolf & Downing will sift through the facts of your case to determine whether you can, in fact, hold your vehicle’s manufacturer responsible for the serious injuries you incurred because of a vehicle rollover accident.

 In doing so, we will want to be able to show that your vehicle’s design directly contributed to your rollover and to the harm you experienced in the accident.
 We will want to collect all evidence showing that your vehicle was known by its manufacturer to be prone to roll over.
 To learn more, contact our offices today for your no-charge legal consultation: 1-800-992-7333.